techmyth/techmyth.github.io/content/posts/minio-centos-8.en.md

 ### The Problem

 In the last few months I have been studying for the `VEEAM VMCE Arquitect` certification and one of the requirements is to implement the `Scale Out Backup Repository` option.
-A simple way to achieve this is by using the Minio service.
+A simple way to achieve this is by using the `Minio` service.

 ### About Minio

-Minio is an open source object storage service compatible with the Amazon S3 cloud storage service.
-Applications that have been configured to communicate with Amazon S3 can also be configured to communicate with Minio, allowing Minio to be a viable alternative to S3.
+`Minio` is an open source object storage service compatible with the Amazon S3 cloud storage service.
+Applications that have been configured to communicate with Amazon S3 can also be configured to communicate with `Minio`, allowing `Minio` to be a viable alternative to S3.

 ### Installation